 Social media… social web…web 2.0….
 What do these all mean?

-A shift has happened in the way we communicate; the tools that companies, agencies, and governments used to use to talk to their constituents, clients, and customers are now available to more and more of us to talk back (and to each other).
+A shift has happened in the way we communicate.
+The tools that companies, agencies, and governments used to use to talk to their constituents, clients, and customers are now available to more and more of us to use to talk back and to each other.

 DISCLAIMER: Social networking sites can be tons of fun – they can also carry risks.
 Be aware that any information (or images) you put up online could potentially be viewed by those wishing to do you harm; avoid including too much personal information, or information that can be linked among various accounts to paint a more complete picture of your daily habits, places you frequent, or identifying information.

 WCASA Social Media Guide

 An overview of social media usage and the most common sites; available in the following formats:

 - PDF version (reviewed 2015)

 - ePub compatible file (Sony, B&N Nook, iBooks)

 - MOBI compatible file (for Amazon Kindle )

 - Episode 1 : Social Media & Facebook